 What will happen if someone says I caused a problem?

 If you decline to be interviewed, we may ask you to leave the event.
-If, after speaking with you, we believe that you have violated our policies, we may ask you to change your behavior, ask you to leave the event, or take other actions.
-We will not take action until we’ve spoken with you and anyone else involved and done our best to get a clear picture of what happened.
+If, after gathering all relevant information, we believe that you have violated our policies, we may ask you to change your behavior, ask you to leave the event, or take other actions.
+We will not take action until we’ve done our best to get a clear picture of what happened.

 If we believe that no violation occurred, we will inform you and no action will be taken against you.
 We will not attempt to mediate or carry messages between you and the person who made the report.
 If someone deliberately makes a false report about you, we will take appropriate action in response.